Qinyuehu/scotted/_posts/2014-08-21-from-octopress-to-jekyll.md

 summarizes it well.

-There may be some layout and content hiccups as I hack on things, but permalinks, rss feed, etc should all be good.
-Disqus comments won't be working right until I get everything migrated and reconfigured properly.
+There may be some layout and content hiccups as I hack on things, but permalinks, rss feed, disqus, etc should all be good.